owasp-amass/amass/README.md

 ```

-To limit your enumeration to specific IPs or address ranges, use this option:
+For specific IPs or address ranges, use this option:
 ```
 $ amass net -addr 192.168.1.44,192.168.2.1-64
 ```